Libera-Chat/libera-chat.github.io/bylaws.md

    other parties.
 The Complaint Processors may recruit other members of the organisation to assist with their invstigation.
-Other members, including the Board and Complaints Rota members who are not actively working on the complaint, should not have automatic access to it.
+Other members, including the Board and Complaints Rota members who are not actively working on the complaint, must not have automatic access to it.

 6. If any party to a complaint disagrees with the result, they can appeal it.
    Libera Chat members require no permission to appeal, while non-members must